equipez/setup_mex/README.md

 - C

     - Install Xcode with Clang
-    - In MATLAB, change the directory to the folder of the repository, run
+    - In MATLAB, change the directory to the folder of the repository, and run
       ```matlab
       try_mex_setup('c')
       ```